ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/investigate-malicious-email-that-was-delivered.md

 - **Quarantine** – The email in quarantine, and is not in a user’s mailbox.
 - **Failed** – The email failed to reach the mailbox.
 - **Dropped** – The email gets lost somewhere in the Mailflow.

+### View the timeline of your email

+ **Email Timeline** another field in Threat Explorer will also ake hunting easier for admins.
+Instead of spending valuable time checking where the email might have gone, when, while investigating an event, when multiple events happen at, or close to, the same time on an email, those events will show up in a timeline view.
+Some events that happen post-delivery to your mail will be captured in the '*Special action*' column.
+Combining  information from the timeline of the mail with the special action taken on the mail post-delivery gives admins insight into policies and threat handling (such as where the mail was routed, and, in some cases, what the final assessment was).

 ## Find and delete suspicious email that was delivered

 > [!TIP]